 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 Keep in mind that all preschoolers do things in their own time and on their own terms.
 What one is ready for, another might not be.
 Please use your best mama judgement when planning activities for your little kids.

-Today’s topic for our Science Lab curriculum kit from Mother Goose Time was all about molecules.
+Today’s topic for our Science Lab curriculum kit was all about molecules.
 Such an odd topic for a toddler, don’t ya think?
 Either way, the little guy loved every minute of it and of course it was all awesome for developing fine motor skills.

 We started with the Molecule Model activity, which was lots of fun.
 I’ve never used these cornstarch noodles before and neither has the little guy, but I showed him how to get each side wet and connect them together.

 He definitely got a kick out of it.
 He loves making stuff and this proved to be no exception.
 The skills listed in the Teacher Guide included Number Concepts, Visual Arts, and Physical Science.

 Isn’t it cool to see little kids learning so much from such a simple activity?
 And all of these skills work so well together.
 This is STEAM at its finest, y’all!
 Lol…